A Light CNN for Deep Face Representation with Noisy Labels: Introduction

 The paper is organized as follows.
-In Section 2, we briefly review the CNN based face representation methods.
-Section 3 describes the proposed lighten CNN framework.
-Finally, we present our experimental results in Section 4 and conclude in Section 5.
+In Section II, we briefly review some related work on face recognition and noisy label problems.
+Section III describes the proposed Light CNN framework and the semantic bootstrapping method.
+Finally, we present experimental results in Section IV and conclude this paper in Section V.